tpwres/teczki-polskiego-wrestlingu/content/c/ppw-championship.md

 * First champion: [Mister Z](@/w/mister-z.md)
 * Most reigns: [Biesiad Strong](@/w/biesiad.md) (2)
+* Shortest reign: Biesiad Strong (< 1 day)
 * Longest reign: Mister Z (483 days)
+* Heaviest Champion: [Steve Kuningas](@/w/steve-kuningas.md) (120&nbsp;kg)
+* Lightest Champion: [Osamu](@/w/osamu.md) / [Mister Z](@/w/mister-z.md) (85&nbsp;kg)

+## Belt design

+The original PpW Championship design, which was used in PpW's early backyard days, was rather simple and cheaply made.
+The main plate was in fact made of synthetic material instead of metal.
+It resembled the original WWE Tag Team Championship from Ruthless Agression Era in shape.
+The golden-coloured plate was decorated with black outlinings and details.
+In the centre of the main plate there was the orginal red and blue PpW logo against "eagle wings" ornamentation.
+Beneath that there was a banner with the word "MISTRZ" (_CHAMPION_) written on it.
+Over the PpW logo it there was another ornament with the cross of Saint James on it.
+The lower part of the main plate also contained a spot to put custom-made a plate with the name of the champion; however, it was apparently never used.
+There were two sideplates on each side of the belt: one with a luchador mask, and the other with "hardcore wrestling" written on it - a representation of PpW's two early brands, Hardcore Friday and Super Lucha.
+All of the plates were attached to a mint-blue belt without any snap fasteners.
+Instead it could be fastened with a velcro strap on the inner side of the belt.

+In February 2021 Mister Z introduced a new version of the Championship, this time much more professional.
+The main plate was round and made of golden-coloured metal.
+In the centre of the main plate there was a large, updated, silver PpW logo.
+Beneath the logo there was a smaller banner with "Champion" written on it.
+The main plate was also lightly decorated with engravings and laurel wreath with some colourful gems on the sides.
+Sideplates were rather simple and circural with the PpW logo on it.
+The plates were attached to a standard black leather belt.

+At [Hardcore Friday 2](@/e/ppw/2024-09-20-ppw-hardcore-friday-2.md) [Gustav Gryffin](@/w/gustav-gryffin.md) introduced a new, personalized variation of the PpW Championship.
+It was rather similar in design to the previous version, with the main differences being the added colourful details (such as a blue and red PpW logo), white belt instead of a black one, and golden tips with PpW logo at the ends of the belt itself.

 ## Champion #1: Mister Z